KaviHShah/Intro-to-Python/materials/08-defining-functions-and-classes.md

 - This lets **Gene** use the existing logic of `point_mutate` defined in **BioComponent** for sequence mutation, without having to reimplement it.

 ::: {.callout-exercise}
-#### Short Description
+#### Add class function and inherited class
 {{< level 2 >}}

 Exercise add your own function to the biocomponent class.
-Add protein to the biocomponent class and decide if you want to overide the functions
+Add protein as a class inherited from the biocomponent class and decide if you want to overide the functions

 :::

 ::: {.callout-exercise}
-#### Short Description
+#### Discussion
 {{< level 2 >}}

 What have I not added in many of these examples including the syntax note that I should have?